Apricot-Therapeutics/apx-opentrons-resources/README.md

 ssh -i .ssh/ot2_ssh_key root@169.254.113.174
 ```

-To transfer a file from this computer to the OT-2, use the following command:
+To transfer a file from this computer to the OT-2, use the following command (You do not have to run the previous command beforehand):

 ```
 scp -i .ssh/ot2_ssh_key "path/to/your/file.csv" root@169.254.113.174:/path/on/OT-2